Don't neglect fixed assets or you risk missing out on value.

-Proper logging and monitoring is a hassle with paper checklists or similar outdated methods.
-Barcode labeling and mobile data collection, on the other hand, allow for simplified fixed asset management.
-Five tips to help you take advantage of barcode labeling are:
+Proper logging and monitoring is a hassle with paper checklists or similarly outdated methods.
+Barcode labeling and mobile data collection, on the other hand, simplify fixed asset management.

 It may be tempting to order a certain number of barcodes so you have them around.
 If you manage a large number of fixed assets, you're probably better off just getting a printer on site.
 This convenience lets you print a custom barcode, letting you control every facet of the label, and do so every time you add an asset to your ecosystem.
 This setup not only makes it easier to get new barcodes for each device, but also to replace worn out or torn labels.

 Don't let fixed asset data reside in its own silo.
-If information is integrated with an enterprise resource planning solution, you'll have visibility into the data in real time, rendering the effort you're putting into managing assets more valuable.
+If information is integrated with an enterprise resource planning (ERP) solution, you'll gain visibility into this data in real time, adding value to your investment in asset management.

 Querying the ERP system for status updates on fixed assets lets you create quick reports on the disposition of your goods.
 Don't forget to make this practice a habit to ensure nothing slips through the cracks.

-Static barcode scanners that work in a fixed location won't help at all with fixed assets.
-Hand-held solutions are much more flexible - supporting smartphones and tablets can be a viable way to make data collection easier for employees monitoring or regularly interacting with your items.
+Static barcode scanners that work in a fixed location won't help you with fixed assets.
+Handheld solutions are much more flexible.
+Supporting smartphones and tablets can be a viable way to make data collection easier for employees monitoring or regularly interacting with your items.

-Don't let your fixed assets slip to the background just because managing them isn't as complex as the items moving into and out of your warehouse.
+Just because managing your fixed assets isn't as complex as the items moving into and out of your warehouse, don’t let them get lost in the shuffle.
 Simplifying and streamlining management can go a long way in making these goods more valuable by reducing complexity, optimizing maintenance and minimizing waste.
-RFgen offers the barcode printing and scanning tools needed to simplify this process.